 As a federal offense, violations of the CFAA are prosecuted by a federal prosecutor, in federal court, with sentences carried out in a federal penitentiary.
 The penalties for a conviction under the CFAA include up to 10 years in prison and a fine for a first offense and imprisonment for up to 20 years for a subsequent violation.3

 In Colorado, it is a criminal offense to use another person’s personal or financial identifying information to obtain anything of value.
 This includes using another person’s identity to file a claim for workers’ comp benefits.
-Identity theft is a class 4 felony in Colorado.
-Penalties for identity theft include 2 to 6 years in prison and a fine of up to $500,000.
+Identity theft can be a felony or a misdemeanor.

 In Colorado, the penalties for theft depend on the value of theft and the victim.
-Theft of property valued at less than $2,000 is a misdemeanor.
+Theft of property valued at $300 to less than $2,000 is a misdemeanor.
 However, theft or fraud of $2,000 or more is a felony offense.
+Theft of property of less than $300 is a petty offense.
 Penalties for theft can include jail time, fines, and a mandatory parole period.